Fibrations by plane projective rational quartic curves in characteristic two: Geometrically rational function fields of genus three in characteristic two

 we have $\de(\fq)=0$.
-Note that $\de(\fq_1)=0$ holds already, since the normal form ensures that $F_1|K=K(x,w,z)|K$ is quasi-elliptic.
+Note that $\de(\fq_1)=0$ holds already, since $F_1|K=K(x,w,z)|K$ is quasi-elliptic.
 Two major cases are to be considered: $c_7 = 0$ and $c_7\neq 0$.
 The former will correspond to item~\ref{2021_05_21_18:42} in the theorem, and the latter to item~\ref{2021_05_21_18:43}.